daniele-salvagni/social-networking-serverless-kata/README.md

 ### DynamoDB

 This project will use DynamoDB.
 It is perfectly fine for the requirements of this Kata but it could be worth considering other options as the requiremests get more complex.
+Based on the required access patterns the table should look something like this:

     PostsTable

     Entity  username (PK)    timestamp (SK)    content
     Post    <USERNAME>       <TIMESTAMP>       <MESSAGE>

-The username and timestamp, together, could be enough to uniquely identify a single post (an user could be limited to one post per second).
+The username and timestamp, together, are enough to uniquely identify a single post (an user could be limited to one post per second).
 [ULID](https://github.com/ulid/spec) could be an alterative to using the timestamp as the Sort Key.

 > #### Thoughts for expanding this project ⌛
 >